HugoLimaSantos/diversaoboliche/README.md

-# OpenStrike
+# Diversão Boliche

-This is the website built for OpenStrike, a bowling and restaurant establishment.
+This is the template built for Diversão Boliche, a bowling and restaurant establishment.
 #